1936 Kategoria e Dytë

 The 1936 Kategoria e Dytë is the fifth season of the second tier of football in Albania.
-The league began on 7 June and finished in August 1936 and it was divided into 3 groups, where the winner of each group qualified for the finals which was competed between 3 teams.
-The winners were Bardhyli Lezhë.
+The league began on 7 June and finished in August 1936.
+It was divided into 3 groups, where the winner of each group qualified for the finals which was competed between 3 teams.
+The winners were Bardhyli Lezhë, who won both their games in the round-robin finals.